 In Scotland, the role of the Lord Lyon as Chief Herald existed since at least the 1300’s, with the Lyon Court established in 1532.

 However, prior 1672, history shows that Arms were used by many individuals, including by those deemed unworthy to use them.
 To bring order to the heraldic process in Scotland, Charles II required the then Lord Lyon King of Arms, Sir Charles Erskine of Cambo, Baronet, to record all known Arms on a Register of All Arms and Bearings in Scotland.

 Not all with Arms were accepted but our Chief’s ancestor, John Carruthers 9th of Holmains, Chief of Carruthers, was deemed ‘worthy’ and he registered the Chiefly Arms, which were to become those arms of the Chief that we as Carruthers recognise today.

 However, it wasn’t until this year that additaments were included further representing the status of our Clan and Family.
 On the confirmation of our current Chief, Dr Peter Carruthers of Holmains by the Lord Lyon, supporters of two fallow deer bucks rampant Proper were granted.
 The progression over time of the Chiefs arms can be seen below.

-The role of the Lord Lyon is in part, to ensure those bearing Scottish Arms have the right to do so.
-This is done through the thorough analysis of all genealogical research and evidenced presented by a petitioner by the Lyon Court.
+The role of the Lord Lyon is, in part, to ensure those bearing Scottish Arms have the right to do so.
+This is done through a thorough analysis of all genealogical research and evidence presented by a petitioner to the Lyon Court.
 If found accurate, arms are granted or matriculated allowing the individual the right to bear those arms.
 As in the case of all Scottish Arms to include that of our Chief, they become a personal and individual visual signature of that individual and not a family in general.